 The legislation effectively abolishes the asylum system - meaning applications from asylum seekers arriving via 'illegal' routes will be deemed 'inadmissible' - whether they would have previously met the evidential threshold for refugee status or not.
-Under the proposed system, shortly after arrival they will be issued with a notice of removal to a third country and under the provisions of the bill5 the only right to appeal will relate to the destination of removal.
+Under the proposed system, shortly after arrival they will be issued with a notice of removal to a third country and under the provisions of the bill the only right to appeal will relate to the destination of removal.
 Applicants will only have 8 days to submit a claim and the Home Office has a further 4 days to make a decision.
 These timescales are wholly unrealistic for people who have endured traumatic journeys and will not provide enough time for them to gather compelling evidence.
 The Bill worryingly provides no right to legal advice for those wishing to put forward an appeal and there is no provision to provide such advice for those in detention.
-It is also concerning there is no mention of legal aid within the bill which means asylum seekers will be forced to navigate the process unrepresented which will inevitably lead to those with legitimate human rights claims to not be sent to a particular country falling through the gaps.